Potassium dichromate: Reactions

-Uses
+Potassium dichromate is readily reduced by sulfur dioxide:

+In addition to providing a route to chromium(III) sulfate, this reaction was once the basis of a test for sulfur dioxide.

+Niche or archaic uses

 Potassium dichromate has few major applications, as the sodium salt is dominant industrially.
 The main use is as a precursor to potassium chrome alum, used in leather tanning.

-Cleaning

-Like other chromium(VI) compounds (chromium trioxide, sodium dichromate), potassium dichromate has been used to prepare "chromic acid" for cleaning glassware and etching materials.
-Because of safety concerns associated with hexavalent chromium, this practice has been largely discontinued.

-Construction

-It is used as an ingredient in cement in which it retards the setting of the mixture and improves its density and texture.
-This usage commonly causes contact dermatitis in construction workers.

 Photography and printing

 In 1839, Mungo Ponton discovered that paper treated with a solution of potassium dichromate was visibly tanned by exposure to sunlight, the discoloration remaining after the potassium dichromate had been rinsed out.
 In 1852, Henry Fox Talbot discovered that exposure to ultraviolet light in the presence of potassium dichromate hardened organic colloids such as gelatin and gum arabic, making them less soluble.

 These discoveries soon led to the carbon print, gum bichromate, and other photographic printing processes based on differential hardening.
 Typically, after exposure, the unhardened portion was rinsed away with warm water, leaving a thin relief that either contained a pigment included during manufacture or was subsequently stained with a dye.
 Some processes depended on the hardening only, in combination with the differential absorption of certain dyes by the hardened or unhardened areas.
 Because some of these processes allowed the use of highly stable dyes and pigments, such as carbon black, prints with an extremely high degree of archival permanence and resistance to fading from prolonged exposure to light could be produced.

 Dichromated colloids were also used as photoresists in various industrial applications, most widely in the creation of metal printing plates for use in photomechanical printing processes.